napronald/napronald/README.md

 <summary>🌱 What I’m currently working on</summary>
 <br>

-I am currently focused on integrating machine learning models into web applications, aiming to create interactive and user-friendly platforms that leverage AI to deliver impactful user experiences.
+I am focused on integrating machine learning models into web applications, aiming to create interactive and user-friendly platforms that leverage AI to deliver impactful user experiences.
 Additionally, I am exploring natural language processing to broaden my understanding of its applications.
-Starting in July, I will begin my internship as a Machine Learning Software Engineer at [Valeo](https://www.valeo.com/en/).
+Currently, I am interning at [Valeo](https://www.valeo.com/en/) as a Machine Learning Software Engineer as part of the Driving Assistance Research (DAR) Team.

 </details>